namiri-tech/docs-rdme-ng/docs/FIRS e-Invoicing System/firs-apps-and-sis.md

 * APPs ensure secure transmission, while
 * SIs enable the business’s systems to produce compliant e-invoices ready for submission via the APPs.

-Together, they form the backbone of the digital tax compliance ecosystem, facilitating efficiency, compliance, and security in both local and international business operations.
+And this is how, together, they form the backbone of the digital tax compliance ecosystem, facilitating efficiency, compliance, and security in both local and international business operations.